 There’s no getting around it.
-If you are paying for ads, you need to know whether they’re working.
+If you're paying for ads, you need to know whether they’re working.
 And that means you have to know which ad performance metrics to monitor.

 There are hundreds of digital advertising performance metrics.
-In this post, we take a look at the seven most important ad performance metrics and what you should expect in ad
+In this post, we explore the seven most important ad performance metrics and what you should expect in ad performance reports.

-For help getting your ads in the right places and in front of your target audience, reach out to the world-class ad performance team at Playwire.
+For help getting your ads in the right places, in front of your target audience, reach out to the world-class ad performance team at Playwire.

 -- Article Continues Below --